Referendums in the United Kingdom: Devolution, sovereignty, and independence referendums

 The Labour Government of 1997–2010 held five referendums on devolution, four of which received a yes majority.

 Since the Government of Wales Act 2006 became law, there can be referendums in Wales asking the people whether the National Assembly for Wales should be given greater law-making powers.
 The Welsh Labour Party - Plaid Cymru Coalition Government in the Welsh Assembly held such a referendum in 2011, resulting in a yes vote.

 The Scottish Government held a referendum on Scottish independence on 18 September 2014.
 It attracted a turnout of 84.59%, the highest for any referendum held in the UK.
 The majority (55.3%) voted against Scotland being an independent country.
 In March 2017 the Scottish Parliament authorised the Scottish Government to seek to hold a proposed second Scottish independence referendum, but it was struck down by the UK Supreme Court in November 2022.

-Wales' pro-independence party, Plaid Cymru, have been calling for a independence referendum in Wales, as part of its 2021 Senedd election manifesto.
+Welsh nationalist party Plaid Cymru have announced there will be no referendum during the 2026-2030 Senedd term on independence, and have instead proposed an independence commission.